dbreon88/daiagon-alley/README.md

     make migrate

 This will start the containers, and create the necessary table to store our rates within the postgres database.
+If it fails locally on your very first run, just run it again.

 To run the project any other occasion you simply need to call the following: